colomemaria/epiAneufinder/README.md

 Ramakrishnan, A., Symeonidi, A., Hanel, P. et al. epiAneufinder identifies copy number alterations from single-cell ATAC-seq data.
 Nat Commun 14, 5846 (2023). https://doi.org/10.1038/s41467-023-41076-1

+All additional scripts used for the publication can be found here https://github.com/colomemaria/epiAneufinder_analyses.git

 ### Description

 The algorithm works in three steps: